-The State of Florida has increased its Florida Education Finance Program funding for the next fiscal year by approximately 1%.
-This will bring the per student funding to \$7,178 for fiscal 2017.
-In addition, the Charter School Capital Outlay pool, which includes all charter schools, was increased to \$75,000,000, an increase of 50% for 2017.
+The State of Florida has increased its Florida Education Finance Program funding for the next year by approximately 1%.
+This brings the per student funding to \$7,178.
+In addition, the Charter School Capital Outlay pool, which includes all charter schools, was increased to \$75,000,000 an increase of 50% for 2017.